bigcommerce/big-design/README.md

 ### Development

-Running the following commands will run `big-design` and `storybook` in watch mode.
+Running the following commands will run `big-design` and `docs` in watch mode.

 ```
 yarn